Stroller brand review: Mockingbird

 Can’t see it in person.

 As a direct-to-consumer brand, Mockingbird has no stores or dealers where you can see the stroller.
 That’s a major negative, in our opinion.
+(Update: Target is now selling the stroller online and it is in stock at some Target stores).

 Yes, Mockingbird has a 30 day risk-free trial—and they will pay for shipping if you decide to return it.
 But then you have to re-box the stroller, which won’t be fun or easy.
 Hint: take a video of the unboxing so you can see where the pieces go in the box.